CURA Research Fellows

 Dianna Manalastas (2011-2012)

 Dianna Manalastas graduated with a degree in Culture and Politics from GU-Q as a member of the class of 2012.
 After graduating, Dianna worked with the organization Teach for America and currently works as the Recruitment Manager at Harlem Village Academies.

 Emma Mogensen (2016-2017)

 Emma Mogensen (class of 2018) majored in International History at GU-Q. Originally from Denmark, she has lived in Qatar since 2009.
-She worked as a Research Assistant at CIRS, conducting research on labor migration and citizenship in the GCC countries, among other topics concerning international migration.
+She worked as a Research Fellow at CIRS, conducting research on labor migration and citizenship in the GCC countries, among other topics concerning international migration.
 Her research interests revolve around migration and transnational activist networks, as well as global understandings of citizenship and feminism.

 Dwaa Osman (2010-2011)

 Dwaa Osman (class of 2011) graduated from GU-Q with a major in International Politics.
 After graduating, she joined CIRS as a research analyst.
 Later, she continued her education and studied local economic development at London School of Economics.
 She currently works as a Senior Knowledge Analyst at the Boston Consulting Group.

 Fatima Ramadan Sanz (class of 2013) graduated from GU-Q with a major in International Politics.
 She helped conduct research the various projects and initiatives at CIRS.
 After graduating from GU-Q, Fatima joined Teach for Qatar as a Talent Acquisition and Development Specialist.